ubc-library-rc/Beginner_R_Part2/content/Operators.md

 The point here is not to re-hash math lessons, but to revisit why the order that we write things in is important.
 We all read English the same way, left to right, top to bottom.
 R does the same thing with the code you give it.
 PEMDAS is hopefully a familiar example to illustrate this point with non-English text.

 ##### Other math operatiors

-sometimes you want to learn about your data, but not manipulate it.
+Sometimes you want to learn about your data, but not manipulate it.
 R has operators for this as well.
-These include: min() find the minimum value in the column max() find the maximal value in the column sum() find the sum of the column mean() find the mean of the column n() counts the number of rows in the column
+These include:

+`min()` find the minimum value in the column

+`max()` find the maximal value in the column

+`sum()` find the sum of the column

+`mean()` find the mean of the column

+`n()` count the number of rows in the column

 ``` r
 ## Find the mean cyl
 mean(mt$cyl)
 ```

+The mean is 6.1875

 ##### Subset our data using other operators